SeonghwanSeo/DeepDL/README.md

 Official github for [Drug-likeness scoring based on unsupervised learning](https://pubs.rsc.org/en/content/articlehtml/2022/sc/d1sc05248a) by Kyunghoon Lee*, Jinho Jang*, Seonghwan Seo*, Jaechang Lim, and Woo Youn Kim. (*Chemical Science*)

+#### A [new repository](https://github.com/SeonghwanSeo/drug-likeness) is now available, including version updates, less dependencies, and a Python API.

 After submitting the paper, I modified the code for readability and convenient use.
 The seed value may change during this process, which may change the result.
 All model weights used in paper are accessible at `test/result` (RNNLM: ~100MB, GCN: ~550KB)
 If there is any problem using the weight file, download the pre-trained file from following link.
 Our main RNNLM model is uploaded. https://drive.google.com/drive/folders/1H3G1Y8ynyly485QtrqyWnUfseSzHaC6I?usp=sharing